Jump to topic

 It’s possible for someone using Vicodin to treat pain to develop a physical dependence on the drug, but this doesn’t always indicate an addiction.
 Withdrawal symptoms are possible, which is why doctors sometimes gradually reduce the dosage over time.

-A sudden stoppage of Vicodin use produces withdrawal symptoms.
-This is why doctors tend to gradually decrease a patient’s dosage of the medication.
+When someone stops using Vicodin abruptly, they will experience withdrawal symptoms within 12 hours following the last dose.
+This is why doctors recommend tapering down a patient’s dosage of the medication.
 Quitting cold turkey triggers uncomfortable symptoms and increases the risk of relapse for someone addicted to Vicodin.

 There is treatment available for Vicodin addiction.
 Treatment reduces withdrawal symptoms and increases the chance of successful recovery.
-Treatment programs accommodate the unique needs of the person being treated.
+Treatment programs accommodate the unique needs of the person being treated for drug abuse.

 Most begin with a detoxification phase that allows the drug to leave the body safely.
 It is followed by a mental health evaluation so doctors can determine if there are any co-occurring conditions.
 People in recovery participate in both behavioral and cognitive therapies that help them deal with their immediate addiction and the long-term challenges they face.